thavlik/machine-learning-portfolio/README.md

 # thavlik machine learning portfolio
 I am deep learning researcher that is applying for medical school in 2021 and thought it necessary to offer concrete examples of how I work with medical data.

-As this portfolio is entirely self-funded (and GPUs are notoriously expensive!) not all projects yielded positive results.
-Nonetheless, showing where I stopped accomplishes the goal.
-After spending in excess of $2,000 running these experiments, I believe additional progress can be made anywhere.
-However, my limited budget necessitates that only the most promising experiments see a GPU.

 For obvious reasons, none of my professional work is featured here.

 ## Experiments
 These experiments make use of ground truth provided with the data.
 Ground truth for medical data typically constitutes either empirical measurement or the judgment of attending physicians.

+After spending in excess of $2,000 running these experiments, I believe additional progress can be made anywhere.
+However, my limited budget necessitates that only the most promising experiments see a GPU.

+[Mikolić et al 2020](https://doi.org/10.1089/neu.2020.7074) made me realize how justifiable publishing negative results can be.
+Research is convoluted (pun intended); large amounts of time and effort are often necessary to observe any results at all - even bad results.
+Additional work is then invested out of faith to one's techniques, frequently to no avail.
+When this happens, it seems to me the appropriate course of action is to humbly publish one's theoretical and empirical findings, so that others may benefit.
+Even though the structure of medical data is highly amenable to deep learning, it is important to not underestimate the difficulty of achieving performance on par with attending physicians.

 - [RSNA Intracranial Hemorrhage Prediction](experiments/rsna-intracranial/README.md): classification of brain CT scans by hemorrhage type
 - [DeepLesion](experiments/deeplesion/README.md): localization of tumors on abdominal CT scans